mixologee/tirvandor/homebrewery-files/monster-manual-homebrewery.md

 **Tirvandor Monster Manual** ::

-Copyright © 2025 Jason "Mixologee" Scheponik.
+Copyright Â© 2025 Jason "Mixologee" Scheponik.
 All rights reserved.

 All original content including world lore, characters, locations, storylines, and artwork are the exclusive property of the author.